-You will never have complete control over the content posted to the web, and even if you could control what got uploaded you’d never be able to control the conversation that can happen on social media – or people’s reaction to your censoring.
+You will never have complete control over the content posted to the web, and even if you could control what got uploaded you’d never be able to control the conversation that can happen on social media – or people’s genuine reaction to your business.

-You’ll not only push their results deeper and deeper into the search engine rankings (making it much less likely that people will find the content in the first place) but you’ll also be able to control the narrative with your own positive information in the top spot.
+You’ll not only push the negative results deeper and deeper into the search engine rankings (making it much less likely that people will find the content in the first place), but you’ll also be able to control the narrative with your own positive information in the top spot.